perfectblue/defcon-2018/ec3.md

 i is controlled by bits 16-20 of the address, and the first 16 bits of the address control x.
 As there is a `(signed)` cast on x, x can also be negative, and is in range -32767 to 32767.
 The `size` argument is either 1, 2 or 4 depending on the size you read.

-In `ooo_mmio_read`, we have three operations, which are controlled by the bits 20-24 of the address.
+In `ooo_mmio_write`, we have three operations, which are controlled by the bits 20-24 of the address.
 We also have control on a extra value `val` which is basically the value we are writing to the address inside the VM.
 This range of this value will depend on the `size` we are writing.